 International study tours are facilitated through the Study Abroad Office at NDSU.
-HTM students can participate in tours such as ADHM 379 Iconic Dubai.
+HEM students can participate in tours such as ADHM 379 Iconic Dubai.

-One of the key strengths of the Hospitality and Tourism Management program is its connections with the local industry and community facilitated by the faculty.
+One of the key strengths of the Hospitality and Event Management program is its connections with the local industry and community facilitated by the faculty.
 Local and regional hospitality operations often host our students for field trips.
-Faculty also invite hospitality and tourism professionals as guest speakers to provide insight on current industry practices or to demonstrate industry skills.
+Faculty also invite hospitality and event professionals as guest speakers to provide insight on current industry practices or to demonstrate industry skills.

-Associate Professor/Program Coordinator of Hospitality and Tourism Management
+Associate Professor/Program Coordinator of Hospitality and Event Management

 E. Morrow Lebedeff Hall 304